JasonFritsche/BreweryFinder/README.md

 # Brewery Finder

+## Dependencies

+### react-typed
+This project uses react-typed to produce the typing effect. https://www.npmjs.com/package/react-typed

+## Bootstrap Theme
+### Swatch Theme
+This project is currently using the Slate Bootswatch theme. https://bootswatch.com/slate/

 ## Anyone can contribute
 Please feel free to contribute to this open source project.
 First timers are more than welcome.
 Take a look at the open issues under the issues tab.
 If you identify a bug, or would like to implement a feature that isn't posted under the issues feel free to submit a new issue.
+Also, if you see anything that needs to be updated in the readme file, you're more than welcome to update it.

 # How to get started